 Cons:

-• Audio only — no video for visual reassurance
+• Audio only — no video capability

-2. HelloBaby HB65 Video Baby Monitor
+2. HelloBaby HB32 Video Baby Monitor (~$38–48)

-Check price on Amazon → →
+Check price and current availability on Amazon →

 Pros: